Courses

 FIN 505.
 Financial Modeling.
 3 credits.
 FA, SP

 The course is designed to help students learn how to use spreadsheets (Microsoft® Excel) to solve a variety of financial problems.
 The course is relatively ‘hands-on’ and will help students develop skills useful in a variety of jobs in finance, accounting, insurance, real estate and management.
 After completing this course, students should be able to use Excel to solve a range of common problems in investments, small business finance, and corporate finance.
-P: FIN 301; senior standing; Heider College of Business students only.
+P: FIN 301; Junior standing.

 FIN 511.
 Retirement Planning and Employee Benefits.
 3 credits.
 FA